-Jonah Washington, bleeding from stab wounds and delirious with fear, succumbs to exposure in the disused ATM kiosk in which he took shelter.
+Jonah Washington, bleeding from stab wounds and delirious with fear, succumbs to exposure in the disused ATM kiosk where he took shelter.

 Phone records show the Seeder girls calling Pamela Decature, their landlady, about a supposed burst pipe in the basement.
-They also begin calling Chad Bergman in an attempt to arrange a party for that night.
+They also begin calling fellow student Chad Bergman in an attempt to arrange a party for that night.